ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ![summary_section_wizard](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/summary_section_wizard.png)

 7\.
 Upon a successful installation, you should see a **green check symbol** next to the service name.
-This check symbol also indiates that NiFi is running.
+This check symbol also indicates that NiFi is running.

 ![service_installed_succesfully](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/service_installed_succesfully.png)